Ramya-2000/javascript-grammer/CHAPTERS.md

 undefined
 ```

+### Expression:
-### Expression—>Any unit of code that can be evaluated to a value is an expression.
+ Any unit of code that can be evaluated to a value is an expression.
 —> don’t have to be variable definitions.
 You can create them
 by simply using some literal values in combination with operators.
  ```